 It is required as the domain or range of a property not appropriate to its superclass.

 It serves as a merging point of two CIDOC CRM class branches via multiple IsA (e.g. E25 Human-Made Feature).
 When the branch superclasses are used for multiple instantiation of an item, this item is in the intersection of the scopes.
-The class resulting from multiple IsA should be narrower in scope than the interrsection of the scopes od the branch superclasses.
+The class resulting from multiple IsA should be narrower in scope than the intersection of the scopes of the branch superclasses.

 It is useful as a leaf class (i.e. at the end of a CIDOC CRM branch) to domain communities building CIDOC CRM extensions or matching key domain classes from other models to the CIDOC CRM (e.g. E34 Inscription).